corinnedaigle3/README/README.md

 DeckUIManager –

-•	Handles instantiating a card in the UI for every card in player deck.
+-	Handles instantiating a card in the UI for every card in player deck.

-DeckManager – Helped by setting reffs
+<br>DeckManager – Helped by setting reffs

-•	Referencing/Hookup to DeckUIManager.
+-	Referencing/Hookup to DeckUIManager.

 <br>AllCardsOfCharacter –

-•	Database for storing card images and names.
+-	Database for storing card images and names.

 <br>MusicManager –

-•	Connects and controls all music and SFX to volume slides.
+-	Connects and controls all music and SFX to volume slides.

 <br>Rewards –

-•	Handles adding and showcasing rewards after player defeats an enemy.
+-	Handles adding and showcasing rewards after player defeats an enemy.

 <br>MenuButtons –

-•	Sets UI elements active or inactive
+-	Sets UI elements active or inactive

 <br>CanvasMainMenu –

-•	Sets UI elements active or inactive
+-	Sets UI elements active or inactive

 <br>ChooseRoom –

-•	This script handles room selection in a game, where the player chooses between two rooms.
+-	This script handles room selection in a game, where the player chooses between two rooms.

-•	Each room has a corresponding enemy, and sometimes a boss room overrides the normal enemy visuals.
+-	Each room has a corresponding enemy, and sometimes a boss room overrides the normal enemy visuals.

-•	It updates UI buttons to show which enemies are in each room and queues the chosen enemy to spawn.
+-	It updates UI buttons to show which enemies are in each room and queues the chosen enemy to spawn.

 <br>MoveRoomA –

-•	Initializes the variables
+-	Initializes the variables

-•	Triggers movement when BattleState is WON
+-	Triggers movement when BattleState is WON

-•	Teleports to starting position once destination is reached (for “endless rooms” effect)
+-	Teleports to starting position once destination is reached (for “endless rooms” effect)

 <br>MoveRoomB –

-•	Initializes the variables
+-	Initializes the variables

-•	Triggers movement when BattleState is WON
+-	Triggers movement when BattleState is WON

-•	Teleports to starting position once destination is reached (for “endless rooms” effect)
+-	Teleports to starting position once destination is reached (for “endless rooms” effect)

 <br>EnemySpawner – (Helped, only did part of Boss Code, Rest Done by Me)

-•	Enemy & Boss Selection
+-	Enemy & Boss Selection

-o	Randomly selects an enemy type list (sirenList, vampireList, or idkList).
+-	Randomly selects an enemy type list (sirenList, vampireList, or idkList).

-o	Tracks rooms visited to determine when to spawn a boss (roomsSpawnBoss).
+-	Tracks rooms visited to determine when to spawn a boss (roomsSpawnBoss).

-•	Spawning Logic
+-	Spawning Logic

-o	Normal enemies spawn randomly from the active list.
+-	Normal enemies spawn randomly from the active list.

-o	Players can queue a specific enemy to spawn next.
+-	Players can queue a specific enemy to spawn next.

-o	Bosses spawn in specific rooms (6, 12, 18) and override normal enemies.
+-	Bosses spawn in specific rooms (6, 12, 18) and override normal enemies.

-•	Music Control
+-	Music Control

-o	Stops all music and plays the appropriate boss track when a boss spawns.
+-	Stops all music and plays the appropriate boss track when a boss spawns.

-o	Resumes default music when boss is defeated or skipped.
+- Resumes default music when the boss is defeated or skipped.

-•	Cleanup
+-	Cleanup

-o	DestroyEnemy() removes normal enemies.
+-	DestroyEnemy() removes normal enemies.

-o	DestroyBoss() removes boss and resets flags.
+-	DestroyBoss() removes the boss and resets flags.

-•	Integration with BattleSystem
+-	Integration with BattleSystem

-o	Works closely with BattleSystem.state to trigger spawns after a battle is won.
+-	Works closely with BattleSystem.state to trigger spawns after a battle is won.

-o	Tracks which room the player is in to increment boss room counters.
+-	Tracks which room the player is in to increment boss room counters.

 <br>
 Music SFX:

-•	I picked and set up all the music and SFX for the game
+-	Picked and set up all the music and SFX for the game

 <br><br>